-Required Core Courses 5
+Required Core Courses

-CIVE 605 Advanced Mechanics of Materia ıls 3.0
+CIVE 605 Advanced Mechanics of Materials 3.0

-CIVE 615 Infrastructure Condition Evaluat ion 3.0

 CIVE 701 Advanced Structural Analysis I 3.0

 CIVE 702 Advanced Structural Analysis II 3.0

 CIVE 703 Advanced Structural Analysis III 3.0

-CIVE 708 Fundamentals of Structural Dyn amics 3.0
+CIVE 708 Fundamentals of Structural Dynamics 3.0

-Technical Elective Req uirements 0.0-30.0
+Technical Elective Requirement 0.0-33.0

-To be determined by the PhD faculty advisor and approved by the graduate ate advisor
+To be determined by the PhD fac ulty advisor and approved by the graduate advisor

-500+ level courses in AE , CIVE, ENVE, or other courses approved by the e graduate advisor
+500+ level courses in AE, CIVE, ENVE, or other courses approved by the graduate adviso

-Research Requirement s
+Research Requirements

 CIVE 997 Research 71.0-140.0

-Dissertation Requirem ents
+Dissertation Requirements

 CIVE 998 Ph.D.
 Dissertation 1.0-12.0

-Total Credits 90.0-200.0
+Total Credits 90.0-170.0

-\ Please note that the number of research credits may be reduced based on the number of Technical Electives that are required.
+Please note that the number of research credits may be reduced based on the number of Technical Electives that are required.